inytss/time-series/quiz.md

 ## Modeling Quiz

-4. If your answer is yes using Holt-Winters as a model, which is the most appropriate code to model the `theft_ts` data?
+4. If your answer is yes using Holt-Winters as a model, which is the most appropriate code to model the `train_theft` data?
  - [ ] HoltWinters(train, gamma = F)
  - [ ] HoltWinters(train)
  - [ ] HoltWinters(train, beta = F)